 A reserve currency is a foreign currency held by a central bank or the government as part of the formal foreign exchange reserves of a country.
-Reserves are kept by countries for a variety of reasons, including to weather economic shocks, pay for imports, service debts, and control the value of their own currency.
-Since much international trade is conducted in dollars, many countries are unable to borrow money or pay for foreign goods in their own currencies, and thus must maintain reserves to ensure a steady supply of imports during a crisis and to reassure creditors that debt payments denominated in foreign currency can be made.
+Countries maintain reserves for various reasons such as weathering economic shocks, paying for imports, servicing debts, and controlling their currency’s value.
+As many countries conduct international trade in dollars, they often can’t borrow money or pay for foreign goods in their own currencies.
+Therefore, they must hold reserves to guarantee a steady supply of imports during a crisis and to convince creditors that they can make debt payments denominated in foreign currency.

 A central bank can influence the value of its country’s currency by purchasing and selling currencies on the open market, which can create stability and sustain investor confidence.
 For example, if the value of the Nigerian Naira begins to decline during an economic slump, the Central Bank of Nigeria can intervene and bid up its value using its foreign reserves.
 Countries can intervene to prevent their currencies from appreciating and making their exports more affordable.

 Most countries prefer to keep their reserves in a currency with large and open financial markets because they want to be able to access them in an emergency.
 Government bonds, such as US Treasuries, are frequently held by central banks.
 The Treasury market in the United States remains the world’s largest and most liquid bond market—the easiest to buy into and sell out of.

 The IMF recognises eight main reserve currencies: the Australian dollar, the British pound sterling, the Canadian dollar, the Chinese yuan, the euro, the Japanese yen, the Swiss franc, and the United States dollar.
 By far the most widely held reserve currency is the US dollar.